Oghodo/oghodo/README.md

 ## Technologies and Tools

 - Proficient in: CSS, HTML & JAVASCRIPTS,MySQL and Paython Language as well
-- Skills: Good with programming and i can help you create any type of website you want, either for personal use or for your business.
+- Skills: I am good with programming and i can help you create any type of website you want, either for personal use or for your business.
 - Microsoft Office proficiency (Word, Excel & PowerPoint)
 - Administrative Assistance
 - Data Entry